 FLORENCE, Ala. — Josh Willingham stayed up most of the…

 EDMOND, Okla. — New York Yankees legend Bobby Murcer, sporting a bald head after chemotherapy and radiation treatments, looked out the window and saw a whole new world.

 “I see the beautiful, budding trees, and it reminds me of spring coming on,” said Murcer, a member of the Memorial Road Church of Christ in this Oklahoma City suburb.

-In the past, said the 60-year-old Yankees broadcaster and five-time All-Star, he might have missed the bright blue sky on a sunny afternoon.
+In the past, the 60-year-old Yankees broadcaster and five-time All-Star said, he might have missed the bright blue sky on a sunny afternoon.

 But not anymore — not since doctors diagnosed him four months ago with brain cancer.

 Murcer said the diagnosis, delivered on Christmas Eve, came as a “total shock” to him and his wife, Kay.
 After months of headaches and fatigue, the Oklahoma City native had gone to the hospital for an MRI that Sunday morning.

 Then Bobby and Kay, his bride of 40 years, sang and praised God at the Memorial Road church.